willkelly/zerocloud/zerocloud/README.md

 - zap_transfer_time = the amount of time it took to transfer the zap to the object-server node which houses the object used as input.

+- zap_failed_execution = the number of zaps that returned a non-zero, non-one exit code.